seleniumticketscdn/Saavan-Privacy-Policy-And-Terms/terms-of-service.md

 **4. Disclaimer**

 4.1.
-Runic Bot is provided "as is" and without warranties of any kind, whether expressed or implied.
+Saavan Bot is provided "as is" and without warranties of any kind, whether expressed or implied.
 We do not guarantee the accuracy, completeness, or reliability of the bot's functionalities.

 4.2.
 We shall not be liable for any damages or losses resulting from the use of Runic Bot, including but not limited to direct, indirect, incidental, or consequential damages.